surbhir08/ml4sts.github.io/_news/2021-02-22-relative-fair-ot.md

 ---
 layout: post
-title: New preprint "Everything is Relative: Understanding Fairness with Optimal Transport" is on archiv
+title: New preprint on measuring relative bias with optimal transport on arChiv!
 date: 2021-02-22 10:40:00-0500
 inline: false
 ---